What will you do if you get to visit Nottingham in December for one day? Is one day enough to check out the city’s most popular attractions?

 Besides, I would also recommend watching the 15-minute informative documentary about Robin Hood and Sherwood Forest in the Visitor Centre.

 Whether or not you believe in the Robin Hood legend, these oaks can tell you the truth.
 Because after all this time, they have borne witness to even the smallest secrets in this forest.
-In addition to its historical value, the Sherwood Forest is also a great place to explore for those who have an interest in biology and geography.
+In addition to its historical value, the Sherwood Forest is also a great place to explore for those interested in biology and geography.

 For those seeking a more active visit, Sherwood Forest is also an ideal place for trekking, cycling, and horse riding.
 There are also lots of interesting events and festivals taking place all year round.